NyaMisty/KernInfra/README.md

         DLOG("successfully initialized kerninfra!");
     }
     ```
-5. profit~, see my fouldecrypt for a simple example
+5. profit~, see my fouldecrypt for a simple example, documents are located in docs/ directory ;)

 ## Contribute

 - You can add more offset into our code, it will benefit EVERYONE.
 (And maybe we can steal some offset from Odyssey :P)
 - You can implement more kernel helper functions
+- see more in docs/HACKING.md

 ## Credits
 - includes/fmt: it's fmt.dev's fmt, thanks a lot